vyomasystems-lab/challenges-HARSHIL156/README.md

     assert dut.isAuthenticated.value == 1, "Account number or password is wrong "
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the atm-fsm's output to the expected value.

 The following error is seen:
 ```